venkat-narahari/Assignment-html-1/README.md

 ## Viewing the Website:

-1. Open the index.html file in a web browser.
+1. Open the `index.html` file in a web browser.
-2. Ensure the styles.css file is in the same directory as index.html.
+2. Ensure the `styles.css` file is in the same directory as `index.html`.

 ## Additional Notes:

-- The website is currently a basic structure, ready for further content and styling.
+- The website is a basic structure, ready for further content and styling.
 - Consider adding more sections, images, or interactive elements to enhance the website's functionality.